CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 + Public Load Balancers are used to load balance internet traffic to your VMs.
 An internal (or private) load balancer is used where private IPs are needed at the frontend only.
 + The Basic load balancer is for small-scale applications that don't need high availability or redundancy.
 The Standard load balancer is for high performance and ultra-low latency.
 + Azure Application Gateway is a web traffic (OSI layer 7) load balancer that enables you to manage traffic to your web applications.
-+ The Application Gateway Standard tier offers all the L7 functionality, including load balancing, The WAF tier adds a firewall to check for malicious traffic.
++ The Application Gateway Standard tier offers all the L7 functionality, including load balancing.
+The WAF tier adds a firewall to check for malicious traffic.
-+ An Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.
++ An Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example, URI path or host headers.

 ### You have successfully completed the lab